Our People

 Research

-My research focuses on problems related to asymmetric information in economic interactions.
-The asymmetry of information -the fact that different agents hold different pieces of relevant information- usually creates distortions and inefficiencies in interactions.
-I study the agents’ incentives to reveal information; the consequences of such asymmetric information and different ways to design interactions so that full revelation of information is achieved.
+My research focuses on problems related with asymmetric information in economic interactions.
+Asymmetric information -the fact that different agents hold different pieces of relevant information- usually creates distortions and inefficiencies in interactions.
+I study the consequences of such asymmetry of information, together with agents’ incentives to reveal information; I also look into the design of institutions and interactions such that full revelation of information is achieved.
 This work can be applied to study interactions in Political Economy, Management and Competition policies among others.